kevinmeyer1/ScrubHub/README.md

 Once all of these are successfully installed, you will need to create a database.

 Open MySQL Workbench.
 Open a local instance of MySQL in the application.
-Copy and execute the text inside of the 'CreateDatabase.txt' file found in the ScrubHub folder to create the ScrubHub database and tables.
+Copy and execute the text inside of the `CreateDatabase.txt` file found in the ScrubHub folder to create the ScrubHub database and tables.

 You will need to go into the `config.json` file and update the values labeled `user` and `password`.
 These values will reflect the username and password that you use to sign into your localhost instance of mysql on your computer.